greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_TABLE.html.md

 ## <a id="section4"></a>Parameters

 access method
-:   The method for accessing the table.
-Set to `heap` to alter the table to be a heap-storage table, `ao_row` to alter the table to be append-optimized with row-oriented storage (AO), or `ao_column` to alter the table to be append-optimized with column-oriented storage (AOCO).
+:   The method to use for accessing the table.
+Set to `heap` to access the table as a heap-storage table, `ao_row` to access the table as an append-optimized table with row-oriented storage (AO), or `ao_column` to access the table as an append-optimized table with column-oriented storage (AOCO).

   <p class="note">
 <strong>Note:</strong>
-While you can also specify the table's access method using <code>SET &lt;storage_parameter></code>, VMware recommends that you use <code>SET ACCESS METHOD &lt;access_method></code> instead.
+Although you can specify the table's access method using <code>SET &lt;storage_parameter></code>, VMware recommends that you use <code>SET ACCESS METHOD &lt;access_method></code> instead.
 </p>

 ONLY